-High speed encapsulation machines typically require addition of Stearates as a flow agent so massive quantities of mass market capsules can be manufactured at a lower cost to ensure higher corporate profits.
+High-speed encapsulation machines typically require the addition of Stearates as a flow agent so massive quantities of mass-market capsules can be manufactured cheaply to ensure higher corporate profits.

 Tablets typically use a much higher content of Stearates to bind the tablet together.